😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Features:

-• Wide variety of relaxing music to help you wind down after a long, stress-filled day.
+• Wide variety of relaxing music and bedtime stories to help you wind down

-Besides presence of a beautiful UI, ShutEye has different fans’ sounds!
-It has not only Floor Fan, but also Exhaust FanAntique Fan (listen to the vintage time), Computer Fan and Ceiling Fan!
+Besides the stunningly designed interface, it’s worth noting that ShutEye offers a variety of different fan sounds!
+It has not only a Floor Fan, but also an Exhaust FanAntique Fan (listen to the vintage time), Computer Fan and Ceiling Fan!

 You can listen to them separately, or mix with other nature sounds!